 The browser provides the most battery efficient video playback on laptops (according to Microsoft).
-Furthermore, Edge users can add Chrome’s YouTube extensions to Microsoft’s flagship browser now that it’s embracing a Chromium engine.
+Furthermore, Edge users can add Chrome’s YouTube extensions now that it’s embracing a Chromium engine.

-Google Chrome is the browser king with a massive user base.
+Google Chrome boasts a massive user base nowadays.
 It generally provides the most extensive HTML5 support and incorporates the latest web technologies to ensure the best video playback.

-Chrome is among the fastest browsers for browsing video websites and more generally.
-Users can add a plethora of great YouTube video extensions to Chrome, such as Magic Actions, Turn Off the Lights, YouTube Plus, and more besides.
+Chrome is among the fastest browsers for streaming videos.
+Users can add a plethora of great YouTube video extensions to Chrome, such as Magic Actions, Turn Off the Lights, YouTube Plus, and more.

-Chrome is also a good choice for streaming as users can certainly be sure all the big video-streaming services support Google’s flagship browser.
+Chrome is also a good choice for streaming and users can certainly be sure all the big video-streaming services support Google’s flagship browser.

-Opera, UR, Edge, Chrome, and Opera are four great browsers for watching videos that fully support HTML5 multimedia.
+As you can see, Opera, UR, Edge, or Chrome are all great browsers for watching videos that also fully support HTML5 multimedia.

-As they’re all Chromium browsers, they also share Chrome’s extensive extension repository for video websites and streaming services.
+As they’re all Chromium-based browsers, they share Chrome’s repository for video websites and streaming services.
 So, Chromium browsers are the best for playing videos.

-Editor’s Note: This post was originally published in April 2019 and has since been updated for freshness and accuracy.
+Editor’s Note: This post was originally published in April 2019 and was updated and revamped in April 2020 for freshness, accuracy, and comprehensiveness.